-Thanks for visiting – This website includes Archives with rare photos and fascinating history linked to US international relations and espionage, with an emphasis on U.S. and Japan engagement during the first half of the Twentieth Century.
+Thanks for visiting – This website contains Archives with rare photos and fascinating history linked to US international relations with an emphasis on U.S. and Japan engagement during the first half of the Twentieth Century.
 A time of friendship and of conflict.

 An alumni from Brooklyn College with a Bachelors of Science Degree, with minors in Sociology and Greek Classical Literature.
 Followed by a DDS Degree from Georgetown University School of Dentistry.
 And then a California Teaching Degree from Alliant International University.